n-waves/multifit/README.md

 $ git push --set-upstream n-waves ulmfit_multilingual  # to automatically push ulmfit_multilingual branch to the n-waves repo
 ```

-## Repo structure

-- `fastai_contrib`  -- anything that can be ported to fastai once we finish the project like:  NLI models, Sentence Piece tok.,
-- `ulmfit`
-    - `data`  -- scripts to fetch and prepare data: wikipedia, xnli, classification data sets
-    - `lm` -- scripts to train language models
-    - `bilm` -- scripts to train biLM ELMo style, Bert style
-    - `class`  -- scripts to test classifiers on multiple languages
-    - `xnli` -- scripts to test nli

 ## Running tests